Zina-Kamel/Zina-Kamel/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Waving%20Hand%20Light%20Skin%20Tone.png" width="25px" height="25px">, I am Zina Kamel!

-I am a senior computer science student at the Lebanese American University, minoring in Data Analytics.
-I am also the recipient of the MEPI Tomorrow's Leaders Scholarship.
-Previously, I participated in the MLH Fellowship where I worked with Facebook Research Team on LabGraph.
-I have also interned at Amazon during the summer of 2023 as part of the AWS Organisation.
+I am a Master's computer science student at McGill University/Mila Quebec AI Institute.
+I am also the recipient of the [McCall MacBain Scholarship](https://mccallmacbainscholars.org/).
+Before joining McGill, I did my undergraduate studies in computer science, with a minor in data analytics at the Lebanese American University under the [Tomorrow's Leaders scholarship program](https://www.tomorrowsleadersprogram.org/).
+Previously, I interned at Amazon during the summer of 2023 as part of the AWS Organisation.
+I also participated in the MLH Fellowship where I worked with Facebook Research Team on LabGraph.

-Apart from my industrial experience, my research interest centers around Computer Vision, Graphics, and Robotics.
+Apart from my industrial experience, my research interest centers at the intersection of Computer Vision, Robotics, and LLMs.
 I have co-authored papers presented at the 15th International Conference on Intelligent Human-Computer Interaction (IHCI) and ArabicNLP conference co-located with EMNLP2023 ([HICMA Project](https://hicma.net/)).

 More details about my experience and education can be found on my [Linkedin](https://www.linkedin.com/in/zina-kamel/) <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="25px" height="20px"/>